nalapati/sdc-vehicle-detection/README.md

 I chose the RGB space rather than HLS for HOG extraction, the L space returns really good features, but the H and S spaces were very noisy.

-The window size over which features are extracted is (64x64), this window is downsampled to (32x32) and teh raw RGB values from the image are used as color features.
+The window size over which features are extracted is (64x64), this window is downsampled to (32x32) and the raw RGB values from the image are used as color features.

 And lastly histograms from the RGB channels are used as additional features in classification.